consumer-reports-digital-lab/data-rights-protocol-cert/pip-conformance-test.md

 - This assumes a UNIX-like environment.
 Developed on linux, mostly assumed to be compatible with macOS and [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about), I will work with folks to debug issues.
 - This assumes you've cloned the [data-rights-protocol](https://github.com/consumer-reports-digital-lab/data-rights-protocol/) specification repository and ran `git submodule init` inside of it.
 - This assumes you're working in a terminal which has been `cd cert`'d from inside of the specification git checkout.
-- Follow the Introduction and Setup of the [Tools for the DRP Conformance Test Suite](conformance-tools.md) document and ensure you can enter a =poetry shell=.
+- Follow the Introduction and Setup of the [Tools for the DRP Conformance Test Suite](conformance-tools.md) document and ensure you can enter a `poetry shell`.
 - Open *three terminals*, make sure they're all inside of `poetry shell`.
   - inside the first run `swagger` to start the Swagger API viewer on http://localhost:8001/swagger .
   - inside the second run `statusserver` to start the testing Authorized Agent's Status Callback Server on http://localhost:8000